 Publication series: European Working Conditions Surveys

 Eurofound has adjusted its research to monitor the evolving situation during the COVID-19 pandemic and to collect data regarding the impact on the lives of EU citizens and policy responses to mitigate the effects.
-In April 2020, the Agency first launched the e-survey, Living, working and COVID-19, and a fifth iteration runs from 29 March to 2 May 2022.
+In April 2020, the Agency launched the e-survey, Living, working and COVID-19, completing a fifth round in spring 2022.

 Topics: The Living, working and COVID-19 e-survey aims to capture the far-reaching implications of the pandemic for the way people live and work across the EU, with the aim of helping policymakers to bring about an equal recovery from the crisis.
 The survey examined quality of life and quality of society during the pandemic, with questions ranging from life satisfaction, happiness and optimism, to health and levels of trust in institutions.
 It also focused on the work situation of respondents, their work–life balance and use of teleworking during the crisis.
 In the second round, questions also centred on job quality and health and safety at work, online schooling, use of online services, as well as the extent to which they had requested and availed of government support schemes.
-Additional questions in the third round covered attitudes and willingness to be vaccinated, trust in science, use of and trust in social media.
 Questions also examined access to and quality of public services during COVID-19.
+The fourth round was a panel survey, recontacting panel respondents only, making it possible to track developments since the start of the pandemic.

 Round 5: 29 March–2 May 2022